keystonejs/keystone/docs/blog/prisma-adapter.md

 <!--[meta]
 section: blog
 title: Keystone + Prisma
-date: 2020-09-28
+date: 2020-09-29
 author: Tim Leslie
 order: 0.4
 [meta]-->

-# Announcement: Keystone + Prisma
+Drumroll please 🥁...

-Drumroll 🥁... today we're pleased to announce the first release of the [Prisma database](/docs/guides/prisma.md) adapter for Keystone!
+Today we're pleased to announce the first release of the [Prisma database adapter for Keystone](/docs/guides/prisma.md)!

 This adapter will let you build your application with Keystone, while having access to [Prisma's powerful database client](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client) for all your server-side data interaction needs.

-We're excited about this opportunity for you to experiment with Prisma + Keystone while we work in parallel with Prisma to make the complete system production ready for all your headless CMS needs.
+We're excited to be giving our community the chance to experiment with Prisma + Keystone while we work in parallel with Prisma to make the complete system production-ready for all your headless CMS needs.

 ## What is Prisma?